smartoptics/sosnmp/docs/source/upgrade.rst

 .. important::

-   We published release >=6.2.2, and we are not planning to publish any older 6.2 releases.
+   We published releases >=6.2.2, and we are not planning to publish any older 6.2 releases.
 The new 6.2 releases were published to ensure smooth transition for users who are still using the 4.x/5.x/6.0/6.1 releases.